weisiong24/tp/docs/UserGuide.md

 ## Introduction

-{Give a product intro}
+WhereGotTime is an application for the student to check their timetable and compare them against their peers for a common timeslot to be able so that they can schedule a study time together

 ## Quick Start

-{Give steps to get started quickly}

-1. Ensure that you have Java 11 or above installed.
+1. Ensure you have Java 11 or above installed in your Computer.
-1. Down the latest version of `Duke` from [here](http://link.to/duke).
+1. Down the latest version of  WhereGotTime.jar from [here](https://github.com/AY2021S1-CS2113-T13-3/tp/releases/tag/v1.0).
+1. Copy the jar file into an empty folder you want to use as the home folder for your WhereGotTime.
+1. Open a command window in that folder
+1. Run the command java -jar {filename}.jar e.g., java -jar Duke.jar (i.e., run the command in the same folder as the jar file)
+1. Type the command in the command box and press Enter to execute it. e.g. typing <strong>exit</strong> and pressing Enter will close the app.<br/>
+Some example commands you can try:
+    1.login John Snow 123123: login as John Snow
+    1. add /CS2113 Lec /fri /1600-1800 /lt23: Adds an event named CS2113 Lecture for current logged in the student (John Snow) to Time Table
+    1. edit /mon /3 /1300-1400 : Edits an event named CS2113 on Fri for current logged in student (John Snow) in the TimeTable
+    1. list /all: list of all the classes that John Snow has in a new line, enumerated.
+    1. delete 2 : Deletes the 2nd class shown in the current list.
+    1. clear /day: Deletes all classes in the current list for John Snow

 ## Features

-{Give detailed description of each feature}
+* login user
+* login timetable
+* Add timetable
+* Edit timetable
+* Compare timetable
+* delete timetable
+* clear timetable
+* exit program

-### Adding a todo: `todo`
+### Adding a timetable: `add`
-Adds a new item to the list of todo items.
+Adds a new timetable to the list of timetable arraylist.

-Format: `todo n/TODO_NAME d/DEADLINE`

-* The `DEADLINE` can be in a natural language format.
-* The `TODO_NAME` cannot contain punctuation.
+Format: `add /event name /day /timeStart-timeEnd /Location`

 Example of usage:

-`todo n/Write the rest of the User Guide d/next week`

-`todo n/Refactor the User Guide to remove passive voice d/13/04/2020`
+`add /CS2040C Tut /mon /0800-1000 /COM1-2`

+`add /CG2028 Tut /Thu /0900-1100 /E4-4-1`

+### Exiting the program: `bye`
+Exits the Program<br/>

+Format: `bye`

 ## FAQ